Social Anxiety Disorder - Symptoms and Treatment 2026

 Psychological Treatment:

 Among possible psychological treatments for Social Anxiety Disorder, the best studied are CBT (Cognitive Behavioral Therapy) and CGBT (Cognitive Group Behavioral Therapy).
-CBT and CGBT have been proven effective in the treatment of SP.
+CBT and CGBT have been proven effective in the treatment of SAD.
 Although Medication Treatments have been shown to produce more robust and dramatic improvment of symptoms; CBT does seem to offer at least one advantage over medication.
 Namely, gains made during CBT tend to "stick" better after termination of therapy.
 Patients with mild symptoms may wish to pursue CBT or CGBT treatment methods as their first approach, while those with more significant symptoms may prefer to use CBT as an adjunct to Medication Treatment.
-Good CBT therapists for SP are not easy to find in 2024.
+Good CBT therapists for SAD are not easy to find in 2026.
 The best places to look are probably in large cities at Health Centers or University Clinics.

 Research suggests that "general" or "supportive" psychotherapy is also helpful for many patients with Social Anxiety Disorder.
 This is probably especially true in more moderate and severe cases where issues such as low self esteem and other psychological and/or adjustment difficulties may be more pervasive.
 Currently there is no evidence that CBT is more, or less, effective than other psychotherapy techniques in the treatment of Social Anxiety.
 There are no clear guidelines, and one is probably best off trusting their own instincts of what is best for them.